FernandoDuarteF/RNA-seq-nextflow/README.md

 - overhang value.
 View STAR docummnetation for correct value.
 FastQC on reads might be need to be ran first.
 - adaptors.fasta file (leave empty ("") if adaptor trimming is not necessary)

+Note that reference files (fasta and gtf) need to be uncompressed for building the index (for now).

 In ``nextflow.config`` is not necessary to indicate a default container if it's not necessary.
 If a linux environment is needed for a specific process without a container, use ``biocorecrg/debian-perlbrew:latest`` from quay.io.

 For trimmomatic process in ``main.nf``, choose extraparameters for adapter and quality trimming. ``ILLUMINACLIP:${adaptors}:2:30:10`` is placed as an example.

 Final output is ``*ReadsPerGene.out.tab`` count files.

+If strandness is known, the MATRIX process can be used for building the count matrix from the STAR outpt.
+Use the correct column number (2, 3, or 4, according to strandness) from the ``*ReadsPerGene.out.tab`` files (refer to STAR output explanation) as an input parameter.
+Refer to STAR manual if unclear.